mwdowns/dms_linker_app/README.md

 ### DMS_LINKER_APP

 This is a Node app for linking a newly created WPT1 client with an already existing WPT2 client.
+This is something I often have to do at work and it's kind of tedious, so I figured I'd try making an app to do the work for me. :)

 It will ask a few questions getting the information it needs to make the updates and then run the queries and update statements.